 - After that, select Factory reset on the TV.

 Factory reset resets all settings on the TV.
-And also fixes many other problems as well.
+And also fixes many other problems.

 Suggested Read: Quick Fixes for Sound but No Picture on TV Problem

-Hisense TV Picture Problem Persists, and Screen Keeps Flickering:
+Hisense TV Picture Problem Persists, and the Screen Keeps Flickering

 Screen blurriness is one of the common smart TV problems you may face with your Hisense TV.
 You can try to get your Hisense TV working properly by turning it off and on.
 Any device connected to a Hisense TV can cause picture problems.
 Also, bad or broken cables on your TV can cause problems.
 In other cases, it may be the result of incorrect TV settings, signal failure, and electronic problems.